 increase at the same rate as time.

-Because it is not possible to retrieve average marginal eﬀects from a logistic FE model, we use a linear FE model instead.
+Because it is not possible to retrieve average marginal eﬀects from a logistic FE model, we prefer to use a linear FE model instead.
 It generally produces very similar estimates compared to non-linear models (Angrist and Pischke, 2008).

+Random eﬀects

 Multiple imputation